Study Abroad Program Overview

 Become fully integrated into International Summer School, Boğaziçi University classes and access a variety of fields of instruction.
 This seven-week intensive program offers you the unique opportunity to live in Istanbul, the capital city of three world empires.
 Explore Istanbul’s Roman, Byzantine, and Ottoman heritage while living in a modern, secular setting.
 Program participants enroll in regular university courses with international and local students.
 You can choose from courses in most subject areas, including social and natural sciences, history, language, engineering, and education.

-- Be sure to ask questions about any logistical issues not covered, such as banking, library access, etc.
+Orientation in Istanbul: Bogazici International Summer School will provide welcome and information sessions on arrival day.
+Be sure to ask questions about any immediate logistical issues that are not covered, such as banking or library access.

 Students attend classes with international and/or host country students.